 Thank you to all those who participated in our studies.
 Together, we are improving the effectiveness of quality mentoring relationships for youth and young adults across Canada.

-Discover the Experiences and Perspectives of Mentors and Mentees from across Canada.
+Sharing high-level findings from our research: discover the Experiences and Perspectives of Mentors and Mentees from across Canada.

 We are pleased to share some high-level findings with you from our three studies, such as motivations to becoming a mentor, barriers to accessing a mentor, challenging parts of mentoring, and much more.